What You Should Know Before Picking Your Next Site Search Provider

-One primary differentiator between providers are those who include the TLC of experts and those who don’t.
+One primary differentiator between providers is those who include the TLC of experts and those who don’t.

-Some of us provide white glove integration, professional setup, ongoing consultations, and access to an expert support staff.
+Some of us provide white-glove integration, professional setup, ongoing consultations, and access to expert support staff.

-The other half of providers don’t.
+The other half of the providers don’t.
 They’ll give you developer docs and call it a day.

 Neither is inherently better than the other.
 It comes down to what you need from the solution.
 Do you want help, or are you a DIY’er?

-Hold that answer for just moment.
+Hold that answer for just a moment.
 Here’s how you can know for sure.